Riot control: Tactics

 The front-line officers in a riot control are often fully armored and carry weapons such as batons, designed to be in direct contact with the crowd.
 These officers subdue rioters and subsequently allow the less heavily armoured, more mobile officers to make arrests where it is deemed necessary.
 In face of a greater threat, the riot police will be backed up with other officers equipped with riot guns to fire tear gas, rubber bullets, plastic bullets or "beanbag" rounds.

 As a less aggressive step, mounted police may first be sent into the crowd.
 The might and height offered by the horse are combined with its training, allowing an officer to more safely infiltrate a crowd.
 Usually, when front-facing a riot, officers slowly walk in a line parallel to the riot's front, extending to both its ends, as they noisily and simultaneously march and beat their shields with their batons, to cause fear and psychological effects on the crowd.

-Since the advent of artillery, straight roads have been of notable importance in city defense and control.
-Upon coming to power, Napoleon III built great avenues, referred to as anti-riot streets, into the troublesome quarters of Paris.
-The wide straight roads also allowed for cavalry charges to subdue rioters.